gruns/blagoblag/content/drafts/shrinking-code-review.rst

 **Dependencies**: If your patch upgrades a dependency, split that out.
 Often you'll bump a dependency and then go to resolve a deprecation warning or add a new feature using it.
-Do the bump in a seperate PR.
-This is particularly important if you vendor your dependencies, where changes to the vendoered files will "polute" review space, making it easy to miss the changes to your software.
+Do the bump in a separate PR.
+This is particularly important if you vendor your dependencies, where changes to the vendoered files will "pollute" review space, making it easy to miss the changes to your software.

 **Utilities**: If your patch adds stand-alone utility functions, split them